caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-02.md

-If you're still wondering about my whereabouts, now i'm at a not-very-fashionable hotel in this boring megapolis (wait wut? there's no such word in english? do i have to write megalopolis to get rid of that annoying spellcheck warning? aww, the world is unfair).
+If you're still wondering about my whereabouts, now i'm at a not-very-fashionable hotel in this boring megapolis (wait wut? there's no such word in english dictionary? do i have to write "megalopolis" to get rid of that annoying spellcheck warning? aww, the world is unfair).

 ...